utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-overview.md

 updated: 2023-03-15
 ---

 _Postman Live Collections_ enable you to keep your collections up-to-date based on the usage of your endpoint.
-By observing your application, Live collections automatically creates and updates your collections.
+By observing your application, Live Collections automatically create and update your collections.

-Live collections provides the following benefits:
+Live Collections provide the following benefits:

 * **Improved collaboration** - A Postman Live Collection can be shared among developers, testers, and other stakeholders.
 This enables everyone to stay up-to-date on the latest changes and improvements to the API.
 * **Better testing** - With a Postman Live Collection, developers and testers can easily test the API in a real environment.
 This can help identify issues and bugs before they are deployed to production.